 Simple lanterns & other theme-relevant shapes as shown below, are great for environmental art projects, and can be adapted for seasonally-themed parades and outdoor art programmes, such as St Andrew's Day,Spring, Halloween & Christmas, working with age groups from 5 upwards.

-The children were entralled with their lanterns & loved hearing the Gaelic words for Halloween Creatures & the stories they told themselves" Magi McCulloch, Home Link Worker / Tannahill Centre, Paisley
+The children were enthralled with their lanterns & loved hearing the Gaelic words for Halloween Creatures & the stories they told themselves!"
+Magi McCulloch, Home Link Worker / Tannahill Centre, Paisley

-Wicker Sculpture can be adapted to a wide range of festival concept themes, such as Halloween, & the harps below, linking music & folkloric tales for the Westport Arts Festival Parade.
+Wicker Sculpture can be adapted to a wide range of festival concept themes, such as Halloween:

 As with all workshops, a Gaelic or Irish Gaelic Phrasesheet is provided with all main terms covered in Gaelic and English to support continuation of learning, and can also integrate seasonal vocabulary, which can tie in with a variety of Festival Parades and large commissioned and collaboratively created sculptures, such as Irvine's Festival of Light, for which Ariel was Artist in Residence at the Scottish Maritime Museum, delivering St Andrew's Themed Lantern-Making workshops, creating a 12ft portable Phoenix Ship, and a collaborative Ship of Dreams with a local Youth Group.